ruslanTankist/audioplayer/README.md

 # Qt Music Player

-Simple music player made in Qt.
+Music player made in Qt.
+Added a feature of saving text-notes for certain time-codes, might be useful for a musician or composer.

 ## Requierments
 * You must have Qt5 installed